 Eight rooms are clustered around a central patio in the back of the building, each with a queen or two full-size beds.
 They are moderate-sized rooms with TVs, air conditioning, and a decorative motif that recalls the surrounding nature – sinks cut out of yellow onyx, bamboo sink spouts, lots of wood and natural coloring.
 While rooms are nice, you don’t come to Bacalar to sit inside.
 More than likely you will find yourself either on the lake, hanging out in a hammock in the backyard, or taking a local tour.

 Paddleboard tours can be arranged of the stunningly blue and pristine Laguna de Bacalar where you can get a sense of the local ecosystem, see some cenotes (sinkholes), and even get close to some of the world’s oldest organisms, the stromatolites, which are colonies of bacteria growing in the lake that look like rock mushrooms sitting just below the surface.
 They are also kayak tours and the hotel can recommend some other eco-friendly activities for enjoying the lake.
 Because Bacalar’s Lagoon is such a fragile ecosystem, woke hotel owners are trying their best to keep the lake and its inhabitants as safe as possible from us destructive humans.

 To that end the hotel urges its guests not to go into the water with commercial sunscreen or other creams or perfumes on.
-They offer biodegradable shampoo and soup from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.
+They offer biodegradable shampoo and soap from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.